Genivia/ugrep/README.md

 ensure that fuzzy matches do not extend the pattern match beyond the number of lines specified by the regex pattern.

-Option `-U` (`--binary`) restricts fuzzy matches to ASCII and binary only with edit distances measured in bytes.
+Option `-U` (`--ascii` or `--binary`) restricts fuzzy matches to ASCII and binary only with edit distances measured in bytes.
 Otherwise, fuzzy pattern matching is performed with Unicode patterns and edit distances are measured in Unicode characters.

 Option `--sort=best` orders files by best match.
 Files with at least one exact match anywhere in the file are shown first, followed by files with approximate